 Top-of-funnel marketing do’s and don’ts

-If you want your message to reach the ToFu audience, it should be helpful to them as they are figuring out their challenges and prioritizing solutions.
-In the next stage, mid-funnel (MoFu), people are comparing and contrasting solutions.
-Make your brand memorable now so they remember you later — self-educating buyers always appreciate a great resource.
+If you want your message to reach the ToFu audience, it should be helpful to them.
+They’re figuring out their challenges and prioritizing solutions.
+In the next stage, mid-funnel (MoFu), people compare and contrast solutions.
+Make your brand memorable now so they remember you later.

-“Intended audience” is code for “target audience.”
-Since you are casting a wide net at the top of the funnel, appealing to your intended audience still needs to be a top goal.
-Messaging should be for your specific personas at their specific stage in the funnel, so continually focus on personas AND stages.
-(Use these B2B buyer persona templates if you need help.)
+You’re casting a wide net at the top of the funnel.
+Appealing to your intended audience needs to be a top goal.
+Messaging should be for your specific personas at their particular stage in the funnel.
+So, continually focus on personas AND stages.

-The upper funnel is a playground for marketing experimentation because you create the most amount of content for this audience.
-Along the way, you will test things out and find out what works.
-When you find something that works, like your star content performers in Google Analytics, be sure to repurpose that content in various formats across multiple channels.
+The upper funnel is a playground for marketing experimentation because you create the most content for this audience.
+Along the way, you’ll test things and find out what works.
+When you find something that works, be sure to repurpose that content in various formats across multiple channels.

-Want some help creating top-of-funnel content for your target audience?
-Talk to a content specialist at ClearVoice and find out how we can help you reach your customers at each stage of the journey with high-quality content.
+When you’re ready to create top-of-funnel content that converts, talk to a ClearVoice content specialist and find out how we can help you reach your customers at each stage of the journey.